GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Grouping the camera with the model
 ----------------------------------

 Each node in Gaffer outputs an entire self contained scene.
 Our SceneReader node is outputting a robot scene, and our Camera node is outputting a scene containing a camera, but each of these are separate.
-By _Left-Clicking_ on each node in the NodeGraph we can select which scene we want to view and edit, but before we can render we need to combine them into a scene with both a robot _and_ a camera.
+By _Left-Clicking_ on each node in the GraphEditor we can select which scene we want to view and edit, but before we can render we need to combine them into a scene with both a robot _and_ a camera.

 Gaffer allows scenes to be modified by making connections between nodes so that input scenes flow into a node, are modified, and then flow out again.
-The inputs and outputs of nodes are called **plugs**, and are represented in the NodeGraph as circles on the edges of the nodes.
+The inputs and outputs of nodes are called **plugs**, and are represented in the GraphEditor as circles on the edges of the nodes.
 Let's make a new node and connect it up so that it combines the robot and camera into a single scene.

-- Deselect all nodes by _Left-Clicking_ in empty space in the NodeGraph.
+- Deselect all nodes by _Left-Clicking_ in empty space in the GraphEditor.
 - Create a Group node _(/Scene/Hierarchy/Group)_.
 - Arrange the nodes by _Left-Dragging_ them into position.
 	- Place the SceneReader at the top left.